fouzdertech/business-suite-doc/overview.md

 ### Multi-Currency and Multi-Language Support

-CloudOnex supports multi-currency and multi-language functionality, making it an ideal solution for businesses with international clients or operations.
+FouzderIT supports multi-currency and multi-language functionality, making it an ideal solution for businesses with international clients or operations.

 ### Customization and Integrations

-Customize modules to fit your exact needs and integrate CloudOnex with third-party services for enhanced functionality.
+Customize modules to fit your exact needs and integrate FouzderIT with third-party services for enhanced functionality.
 Customize invoice templates, set up automated reminders, configure user permissions, and more.

 ### Security and Permissions

 Data security is a top priority.
-CloudOnex includes role-based permissions, allowing you to control who can access specific modules and data.
+FouzderIT includes role-based permissions, allowing you to control who can access specific modules and data.
 This security feature ensures that sensitive information is only accessible to authorized users.